Fredy Montero: Return to Seattle

 On 4 March 2021, Montero re-joined Seattle Sounders FC.
 He had expressed a desire to return to the Seattle area and retire as a Sounder, while the club were in need of a new forward to replace the injured Jordan Morris.
 Montero retook the all-time scoring record for the Sounders in April 2021, surpassing Clint Dempsey, and ended the season with two goals.
 Following the 2021 season, Seattle declined their contract option on Montero.

 He returned on a new deal before the 2022 season.
+That season, he played an important role in Seattle's CONCACAF Champions League title, which led the board to resign him for the 2023 season.

+Return to Deportivo Cali

+After his contract with Seattle Sounders expired at the end of the 2023 season, Montero's return to Deportivo Cali was announced on 2 April 2024.

 International career

 Montero received his first international cap during a 4–0 win against Panama on 9 May 2007, playing the final 13 minutes of the match at Estadio Rommel Fernández in Panama City.
 In October 2008, he started and played 55 minutes in a 1–0 World Cup qualifying loss to Paraguay in Bogotá.
 The forward scored his first goal for Colombia in the 2nd minute of extra time against Catalonia on 29 December 2008 during a 2–1 loss at Camp Nou in Barcelona.
 Montero last played for Colombia in a 2–1 loss against Venezuela during a friendly on 12 August 2009.
 Montero has expressed interest in returning to the national team but has failed to receive a call-up.